Fusion-Wow/fusion/wcl-v2/README.md

-# Warcraft Logs Api Wrapper
+# Warcraft Logs API Wrapper

 This code is an attempt to make an easy to use abstraction for running queries using Warcraft Logs GraphQL API.